nivethat123/100DaysCoding/README.md

 14. [Given three integers, print the least of them.](Day014.md)
 15. [Given the year number.
 You need to check if this year is a leap year.
 If it is, print LEAP, otherwise print COMMON.](Day015.md)
 16. [Write a program that receives a number on the input.If the number is a multiple of 3, it prints "Jugs".
 Otherwise, it prints the number.](Day016.md)
+17. [Read two inputs.
+The first input is a digit.
+The second input is a number.
+Is the digit present in the number?
+If yes, return True.
+If no, return False.](Day017.md)